QuantumKitHub/MatrixAlgebraKit.jl/docs/src/user_interface/decompositions.md

 The [Schur decomposition](https://en.wikipedia.org/wiki/Schur_decomposition) transforms a complex square matrix `A` into a product `Q * T * Qᴴ`, where `Q` is unitary and `T` is upper triangular.
 It rewrites an arbitrary complex square matrix as unitarily similar to an upper triangular matrix whose diagonal elements are the eigenvalues of `A`.
-For real matrices, the same decomposition can be achieved with `T` being quasi-upper triangular, ie triangular with blocks of size `(1, 1)` and `(2, 2)` on the diagonal.
+For real matrices, the same decomposition can be achieved in real arithmetic by allowing `T` to be quasi-upper triangular, i.e. triangular with blocks of size `(1, 1)` and `(2, 2)` on the diagonal.

 This decomposition is also useful for computing the eigenvalues of a matrix, which is exposed through the [`schur_vals`](@ref) function.